redhat-na-ssa/demo-blueshield-ocr/README.md

 NOTE: bash, git, and oc are available in the OpenShift Web Terminal

+### Tools
-### The following are used to encrypt secrets and are optional:
+The following are used to encrypt secrets and are optional:
 - age - Info
 - sops - Info

-- Bootstrapping a Cluster
+### Bootstrapping a Cluster
-- Verify you are logged into your cluster using oc.
+1. Verify you are logged into your cluster using oc
-- Clone this repository
+2. Clone this repository

-- To a local environment
+To a local environment